Staying On: Plot summary

 Staying On focuses on Tusker and Lucy Smalley, who were briefly mentioned in the latter two books of the Raj Quartet, The Towers of Silence and A Division of the Spoils.
 They were the last British couple who lived in the small hill town of Pankot (after the Indian independence).

 Tusker was a colonel, a high rank in the British Indian Army.
 On his retirement, he had entered "the world of commerce" as a 'box wallah', and the couple had moved elsewhere in India.
 However, they had returned to Pankot to take up residence in the Lodge, an annexe to Smith's Hotel.
 This, formerly the town's principal hotel, was now symbolically overshadowed by the brash new Shiraz Hotel, erected by a consortium of Indian businessmen from the nearby city of Ranpur.

-Life was treated as expat in Pankot, principally by listening to Lucy's ponderings, for it is she who is the loquacious one, in contrast to Tusker's pathological reticence.
+Their expat life in Pankot is principally explained in Lucy's thoughts, as she is the loquacious one, in contrast to Tusker's pathological reticence.
 He talks in clipped verbless telegraphese, often limiting his utterances to a single "Ha!".
 He has been purposeless since being obliged to retire, and it is left to Lucy to make sense of the world herself.
-It is a sad story of frustration that she recounts to herself.
+She recounts a sad story of frustration.
 She remembers how the young Captain Smalley came back to London on leave in 1930, visited his bank, where she, a vicar's daughter, worked, and tentatively asked her out.
-She was swept off her feet by the thought of marrying an army officer and dreamt of a glamorous wedding with his fellow officers making an arch with their swords, but life turned out very differently.
+She was swept off her feet by the thought of marrying an army officer, but life turned out very differently.
 His job was dull administration, and his early attentiveness in bed rapidly waned.
 He prohibited her from fulfilling herself by taking part in amateur dramatics.
-Not only this, but she ranked fairly low in the social pecking order among the white women in Pankot and suffered numerous indignities.
+She ranked fairly low in the social pecking order among the wives of officers in Pankot and suffered numerous indignities.
 A symbol of this retrospection is that their preferred conveyance is the tonga, a horse-drawn carriage in which they choose to sit facing backward, "looking back at what we're leaving behind".

 It falls to Lucy to navigate a path between her husband's obstinacy and obtuseness and the increasingly pressing demands of India's slow transition to modernity.
 The question of who pays the gardener, for example, requires the skilful management of human relationships.
 She also tries to maintain some continuity in her life, through correspondence with her old acquaintances (characters in the Raj Quartet), such as Sarah Layton (now Sarah Perron), who have moved back to England.
 It is through a letter from Sarah Perron that romantic fans of the Raj Quartet learn that she did indeed meet Guy again, and they are living happily ever after with their two children, Lance and Jane.